zer0relm/cs262/Lab09/README.md

     in the Cloud SDK socket factory that prevents it from working locally.
     The work around is to do code development in IDEA and Google Cloud project builds and deploys using the Google Cloud SDK shell.
-Note that each re-deploy creates a backup version of the system that should be deleted to save money.
+Note that each re-deploy creates a backup version of the system that you should delete to save money.
     - *Deploying your app* &mdash; *Do as written.*